Ten Simple OOS Prevention Tips

 It has been suggested that, for OOS prevention purposes, you should take a five minute break after every 20 or 30 minutes of continuous activity.
 If you are suffering from OOS you should clearly take more frequent and longer breaks.

 It's difficult to remember to take a break while you are working.
 By definition, you are doing something else at the time.
-A suitable and discreet break reminder program, such as our own Albion StopNow! can help you here.
+A good break reminder for your PC, such as Albion StopNow, can make it far easier to take regular breaks.

 When you take a break, get up and walk around.
 Get a glass of water.
 (Useful, if sneaky tip: if you carry a bunch of papers and walk around the office looking purposeful, everybody will think you are exceedingly busy and not just getting a little exercise while taking a break).